The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Introduction and statement of results

-\begin{remark} The hypothesis that $F \ne 0$ on the vertices is very mild and easy enough to check in every concrete application.
-Unlike the integral formula \eqref{eq:CauchyIntegral}, the algebraic index behaves well if zeros lie on (or close to) the boundary.
-This is yet another manifestation of the oft-quoted wisdom of d'Alembert that \emph{algebra is generous; she often gives more than we ask of her}.
-Apart from its aesthetic appeal, the uniform treatment of all configurations simplifies theoretical arguments and practical implementations alike. \end{remark}
+The hypothesis that $F$ does not vanish at any of the vertices of $\Gamma$ is very mild and easy to check in every concrete application.
+Unlike Cauchy's integral formula $\Wind(\gamma) = \frac{1}{2 \pi i}\int_\gamma \frac{\dd z}{z}$, the algebraic winding number behaves well if zeros lie on (or close to) the boundary, and the uniform treatment of all configurations of roots simplifies theoretical arguments and practical implementations alike.
+This is yet another manifestation of the oft-quoted wisdom of d'Alembert that \emph{Algebra is generous, she often gives more than we ask of her}.

-The second step in the proof (\sref{sec:FTA}) formalizes the geometric idea of Gauss' dissertation (1799), which becomes perfectly rigorous and nicely quantifiable in the algebraic setting: